marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Declaration #####

-So, let's go see some examples:
+So, let's go see some examples.

 First, you declares a coroutine with:

 ```perl6
 coro { ... }; # zero-arity coroutine
 ```

 Or with:

 ```perl6
 coro -> $param1, $param2, $param3 { ... }; # 3-arity coroutine
 ```

 Or even with:

 ```perl6
 coro -> @params { ... }; # variadic arguments
 ```